M A Library

 The mathematical content of these books is predominantly restricted to elementary subjects: mainly arithmetic and mensuration but also some geometry, trigonometry and algebra, and applications, particularly commerce and accounting, but also gauging (excise measurements), surveying and navigation.

 To find out more about this extraordinary collection, reference may be made to the web pages of the David Wilson Library.
 Googling on ‘Hersee manuscripts’ will provide a quick link to the welcome page for these manuscripts in Special Collections.
 Here there is a watercolour illustration of a trigonometrical problem from 1832, and a web link to the collection’s full catalogue record.
-The links also include a full listing of all the books and their contents (prepared by Hersee himself) with two dozen additional illustrations, and a YouTube video link from the 2011 MA Conference, featuring the oldest 1704 volume and the colour illustrated volume of 1832.
+The links also include a full listing of all the books and their contents (building on Hersee's own work) with nearly forty additional illustrations, and a YouTube video link from the 2011 MA Conference, featuring the oldest 1704 volume and the colour illustrated volume of 1832.

 Since Hersee’s very generous donation, the largest collection of such manuscript books in private hands must be the accumulation of over 125 volumes in the library of John Denniss.
 He has recently produced a richly illustrated monograph on these books: Figuring It Out (2012), published by Huxley Scientific Press and available for £10 (plus £1.50 P&P): go to http://www.huxleyscientific.com/books/figuring